Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Low maximums.
 Your dressed-up racer and its customizations might have a high value.
 So watch out for policies with a maximum amount that doesn’t cover your needs.

 - Canceled events.
-You’ll most likely need to talk with a representative about getting a refund or transferring to a different event if your plans change last minute.
+You’ll need to talk with a representative about getting a refund or transferring to a different event if your plans change last minute.

-What should I do if I get in a motorcycle accident on the track?
+What to do if I get in a motorcycle accident on track day

 If you get in an accident while racing, you’ll want to address the most urgent needs first before assessing the damage.
 What to do right after a track crash: